 James Parker And Robert Tulloch would murder two Dartmouth College professors in 2001.
 According to court reports sixteen year old James Parker and seventeen year old Robert Tulloch decided they wanted to go to California but they needed money to complete the trip so they decided the house of two Dartmouth College professors would have what they needed.

-The two teenagers went to the Zantop residence posing as students who needed to fill out a questionnaire.
+The two teen killers went to the Zantop residence posing as students who needed to fill out a questionnaire.
 Apparently when Mr. Zantop told the students they should have been more prepared angered Tulloch who would stab Mr. Zantop repeatedly when he turned his back.
 When Mrs. Zantop came to investigate the noise she was attacked by James Parker who would stab her repeatedly.
 The two teens would take the wallet of Mr. Zantop and flee the premises leaving the sheath to a knife behind.

 Turns out that sheath was rare and police were able to find out who bought one recently and from there the two teen killers became suspects and would be arrested a few states away.
 James Parker would plead guilty to second degree murder and would be sentenced to twenty five years and could be paroled after sixteen years.
 Robert Tulloch would also plead guilty and be sentenced to life